GWwangshuo/Kaggle-2024-CZII-Pub/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License, see the [LICENSE.txt](./LICENSE.txt) file for details.